john-cd/rust_howto/bk/src/categories/game-engines/game_engines.md

 `glam` is a 3D math library for games and graphics.

-"Fast math library optimised for game development use cases."
+"Fast math library optimized for game development use cases."

 ```rust,editable
 {{#include ../../../crates/cats/game_engines/tests/glam.rs:example}}